How to Export CSV and Excel in Razor

 These are:

-To install the IronXL library, we can use the NuGet Package Manager.
+To install the IronXL library, the simplest approach is to use the NuGet Package Manager.
 Open the manager and search for IronXL in the browse tab.
 Choose IronXL from the search results and install it.
-Once the installation is complete, our project will be set up to use the IronXL library.

 IronXL in search results: